Input

 • Students learning HTML

-All encoding and decoding happens entirely in your web browser using JavaScript.
-No data is sent to any server.
-Your content remains completely private and secure.
+All encoding and decoding happens entirely in your browser using JavaScript.
+No data is sent to any server, so your content remains private.